e-mehegan/EmilyMehegan_T1A3/readme.md

 # Terminal Application

+NOTES:
+- The comments and docstring will be deleted from the code snippits

 ## <b><u>Code Styling</b></u>

 ### <ul><u>Identify any code style guide or styling conventions that the application will adhere to</ul></u>